MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementCompliancePolicyScheduledActionForRule.md

 ### -ScheduledActionConfigurations
 The list of scheduled action configurations for this compliance policy.
 This collection can contain a maximum of 100 elements.
-To construct, please use Get-Help -Online and see NOTES section for SCHEDULEDACTIONCONFIGURATIONS properties and create a hash table.
+To construct, see NOTES section for SCHEDULEDACTIONCONFIGURATIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceManagementComplianceActionItem[]